-An easy recipe for a healthy White Bean and Tuna Salad loaded with ingredients high in protein and fiber.
+An easy recipe for a healthy White Bean and Tuna Salad loaded with ingredients high in protein and fibre.
 This salad takes 15 minutes to make, uses pantry staples, fills you up and keeps you satisfied until your next meal.Jump to Recipe Print Recipe

 My favourite salad recipes are those that are quick and easy to make, are filling enough for lunch and can even double as a light main meal.
 This White Bean and Tuna Salad or even this Mediterranean Kale Salad are excellent examples of such salads.
-And if you happen to be looking for tasty Mediterranean diet recipes, this salad is filled with heart healthy ingredients that are part of the Mediterranean diet.
+And if you happen to be looking for tasty Mediterranean diet recipes, this salad is filled with heart-healthy ingredients that are part of the Mediterranean diet.

 What are Cannellini Beans

 Cannellini Beans are white Italian kidney beans.
 They have a creamy texture and are great for use in salads, soups and stews.
 They are high in protein and fibre while remaining low in calories which makes them an excellent choice for keeping you feeling full longer.
-One serving of cooked kidney beans (about half a cup) contains about 125 calories, 8 grams of protein and 6 grams of fiber.
+One serving of cooked kidney beans (about half a cup) contains about 125 calories, 8 grams of protein and 6 grams of fibre.
 If you can’t find canned cannellini beans in your grocery store, look for white kidney beans.
 And if you need a substitute, Great Northern beans are a good alternative.

 Made with pantry staples, this salad comes together quickly and easily.
 This recipe is made to serve two, but the ingredients can be easily doubled or tripled to serve more.